RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 RBI’s latest EMI moratorium

-With RBI’s latest announcement, a retail borrower may get their EMIs postponed for a period of three months — March to May.
-Similar for credit card dues, which may be deferred for three months.
+With RBI’s latest announcement and the Supreme Court’s latest order, a retail borrower may get their EMIs postponed for a period of seven months — March to September.
+Similar to credit card dues, which may be deferred for seven months.

 But wait, the moratorium is not a waiver

-The three-month worth of dues will not vanish from our list of liabilities.
-The accumulated amount has to be paid after the next three months, including the interest that will keep being added to our principal.
+The seven-month worth of dues will not vanish from our list of liabilities.
+The accumulated amount has to be paid after the next seven months, including the interest that will keep being added to our principal.

 Do we pay up or wait out?